Trump’s Military Tactics in Portland Will Likely Backfire

 Acting DHS Secretary Chad Wolf, meanwhile, seems to be taking to heart Trump’s desire to “dominate” protesters.
 Wolf’s Twitter account includes multiple photos of him acting the part of operational commander, including a profile picture of him in headphones and aviator sunglasses.
 One of his recent tweets states, “We will never surrender to violent extremists on my watch.”

 On the other side of the spectrum are local authorities, who oppose the heavy-handed response to 50 straight days of protests in the city.
 Portland mayor Ted Wheeler and Oregon governor Kate Brown have asked the federal agents to leave, accusing them of exacerbating the situation to rally political support for Trump.
-Oregon attorney general Ellen Rosenbaum has filed a lawsuit, alleging that agents violated the law by arresting individuals and pulling them into unmarked vans.
+Oregon attorney general Ellen Rosenblum has filed a lawsuit, alleging that agents violated the law by arresting individuals and pulling them into unmarked vans.
 She has also started a criminal investigation into an incident that resulted in an injury to a protester near the federal courthouse.
 Even Trump’s own U.S. Attorney in Oregon, Billy Williams, has called for an investigation into the conduct of federal agents involved in alleged arrests without probable cause.

 When I served as U.S. Attorney for the Eastern District of Michigan, working with law enforcement agencies to protect public safety, we always considered not only whether we could engage in certain law enforcement activity, but whether we should.